Learn about the process of buying a home in Massachusetts. Start your Greater Boston home search and sign-up to receive my Home Buyer Guide.

 My Role Includes: reviewing the issues uncovered during inspection, assisting in finding appropriate repair people for quotes if necessary, presenting any concerns to the seller and seller’s agent, renegotiating the contract which may include repairs to be done by seller or reducing the purchase price.

 4. Purchase and Sale.
 This is the binding agreement between the buyer and the seller outlining all the terms and conditions of the sale.
 This should be finalized within a week or two after inspection.
 The purchase and sale will be written and negotiated by attorneys for the buyer and seller, with agents’ involvement.
-The purchase and sale outlines the following:

 - Detailed description of the property